swiyu-admin-ch/eidch-elfa-licencecheck/README.md

 ## Contributions and feedback

-We welcome any feedback on the code regarding both the implementation and security aspects.
+The code for this repository is developed privately and will be released after each sprint.
+The published code can therefore only be a snapshot of the current development and not a thoroughly tested version.
+However, we welcome any feedback on the code regarding both the implementation and security aspects.
 Please follow the guidelines for contributing found in [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## License